gdlcf88/Articles/Notice-And-Solve-ABP-Distributed-Events-Disordering/en/article.md

 This article will discuss the situations and solutions we may encounter on the event subscriber apps based on the above truth.

-## Conventions
+## Cases

+We make the following conventions.

-1. We focus on a user score service, which is a subscriber to some distributed events.
+1. We focus on a user score service that subscribes to some distributed events.
 2. `m1` and `m2` are two events that occurred **successively**.
 3. `t1` and `t2` are when the service receives and handles the events m1 and m2, respectively.
 4. `t1 < t2` means that t1 is earlier than t2, which is called ordered; `t1 > t2` means that t1 is later than t2, which is called disordered.
 5. C (configuration) represents the state of the subscriber service. `C0` is the initial state, `CF` is the expected final state, and `CW` is the wrong final state.

-## Scenarios

-### Scenario 1: m1 and m2 are non-causal
+### Case 1: m1 and m2 are non-causal

 * Event m1: event of user A created
 * Event m2: event of user B created